CCSI-Toolset/1mw_cfd/README.md

 ## Getting Started

-See installaton and user guide documents in the [documentation](./docs) subdirectory.
+See installation and user guide documents in the [documentation](./docs) subdirectory.

 ## Authors